-At all three levels, the layout of business documents is usually handled with confidence by most candidates, although many omit a reference and/or heading.
+At all three levels, the letters, memoranda and faxes achieve high marks and the layout of these is handled with confidence by most candidates, although many omit a reference and/or heading.
 Checking that the salutations and complementary closes are consistent would also often improve layout even further.
 At Level 1, the majority of candidates use the standard letter form provided for Task 4 in a competent manner and high marks are often achieved on this task.

+Spelling tends to be good across all three levels.
 Most candidates include the majority of the information requested, although not always in a logical order.